Wichita Police Foundation campaigning to up security along Riverfront

 Wichita police are still trying to figure out what happened to the man whose body was found Monday beaten to death under the Douglas Street Bridge.
 A crime that Becca Newman with the Wichita Police Foundation believes could be solved with the help of surveillance cameras.

-“If the system was here right now, maybe, you know maybe we would have seen the person that did this and they would already be in custody,” said Becca Newman, Executive Director of the Wichita Police Foundation
+“If the system was here right now, maybe, you know maybe we would have seen the person that did this and they would already be in custody,” said Becca Newman, Wichita Police Foundation executive director.

 The foundation started a campaign last October called ‘Eyes on the River’ to raise funds to add six security cameras to cover 2.3 miles of the Riverfront.
 Four cameras will be placed on bridges the other two will be placed at the Veteran Memorial Park and near Exploration Place.